hashiprobr/nfp-index/README.md

 NFP Index
 =========

-This is an up-to-date list of all platforms that are officially part of the **Not-For-Production Initiative**.
-Any platform on this list...
+This is an up-to-date list of all platforms that are part of the **Not-For-Production Initiative**.
+A platform on this list...

 * ...is not necessarily flexible and does not necessarily encourage, facilitate, or even allow feature customization;